yahoojapan/k2hftfuse/feature.md

 # Feature

 ## Flexible installation
 We provide suitable K2HFTFUSE installation for your OS.
-If you use Ubuntu, CentOS, Fedora or Debian, you can easily install it from [packagecloud.io] (https://packagecloud.io/antpickax/stable).
-Even if you use none of them, you can use it by [Build] (https://k2hftfuse.antpick.ax/build.html) by yourself.
+If you use Ubuntu, CentOS, Fedora or Debian, you can easily install it from [packagecloud.io](https://packagecloud.io/antpickax/stable).
+Even if you use none of them, you can use it by [Build](https://k2hftfuse.antpick.ax/build.html) by yourself.

 ## Source and Destination Components
 Connection management between the transfer source and transfer destination is managed by CHMPX as described above.